 Another fantastic, low-cost lesson from this party: Make the most of your favors by using them as decor!
 Colorful grass skirts and leis were clothespinned to a string to create a colorful banner behind the mini beach.
 And bracelet leis were twisted around the stems of colorful Dollar Store tiki goblets.
 Simple touches like this are inexpensive and easy, but can really take your decor over-the-top.

-As if that wasn’t enough, the kids were all treated to a professional hula dancing lesson after snacks were eaten.
+The kids even got to have a professional hula dancing lesson!
 T tried to join in but was barely able to do more than bounce along.
 It was adorable to watch her try.
 Why not try to learn a few hula moves before the party and conduct a lesson yourself?

-Even though she’s barely 2-years-old, our little girl is still talking about how much fun she had at this party.
+Our 2-year-old still talks about this party 2 months later!
 It’s easy to feel inadequate when you go to parties like this and your budget is barely one-tenth of what it must have cost.
 But by paying close attention to the details, you can often find that you can recreate a similar impression even with limited resources.